 Later that year, the four principals of Diana Jones Award-winning Moon Design Publications (Rick Meints, Jeff Richard, Neil Robinson and Michael O'Brien) joined the Chaosium ownership.
 Chaosium again became the licensed publisher for the RPGs RuneQuest and HeroQuest along with other products related to Gloranthan universe.

-With its headquarters in Ann Arbor Michigan, Chaosium is now a company of creative professionals working in locations around the globe, including the United States, Australia, Germany, Spain, Bulgaria, Poland, France, and the UK.
+With its headquarters in Ann Arbor Michigan, Chaosium is a company of creative professionals working in locations around the globe, including the United States, Australia, Germany, Spain, Poland, France, and the UK.
 Although the "sun never rises on Chaosium", some or all of the team gets together at various times of the year: for example, the March 2019 Berlin summit, seen here.

 While Stafford himself has been described as "one of the most decorated game designers of all time" and "the grand shaman of gaming", many other notable game designers have written material for Chaosium.
 These include David Conyers, Matthew Costello, Larry Ditillio, David A. Hargrave, Rob Heinsoo, Keith Herber, Jennell Jaquays, Katharine Kerr, Reiner Knizia, Charlie Krank, Robin Laws, Penelope Love, Mark Morrison, Steve Perrin, Sandy Petersen, Ken Rolston, Ken St. Andre, Jonathan Tweet, and Lynn Willis, among others.
 One of the very first RPGs by a female lead designer was published by Chaosium—Kerie Campbell-Robson’s Hawkmoon (1986).
 LinkedIn founder Reid Hoffman's first paid job was as an editor at Chaosium, when he was 12 years old.